Best Riding Lawn Mowers for Small Yards

 Cutting Height

 One great feature of riding mowers is the ability to choose the height you want to cut your grass.
-For most people, that's going to be about 3 inches.
+For most people, that's going to be about three inches.
 That height allows you to maximize the life of your grass and give it the best chance to thrive.
 Cutting the grass too short can limit its ability to acquire vital nutrients.

 Engine Features and Accessories